Australia's Great Southern Coastline

 Port Fairy

-Enjoy a walking town tour of this historic heritage settlement.
-Grand public buildings sit side by side with restored whalers’ cottages and Georgian styled merchant homes.
+Spend the morning exploring Port Fairy at your leisure.
+Walk the heritage trail to view grand public buildings which sit side by side with restored whalers’ cottages and Georgian-styled merchant homes.
+Or visit Griffiths Island: with its colony of shearwater seabirds, winding pathways, and the spectacular lighthouse at the eastern tip, it is a great place to explore.
 Continue to the infamous Shipwreck Coast.
-This stretch of coastline is graveyard to around 700 submerged wrecks, leaving behind their fascinating stories.
+This stretch of coastline is a graveyard of around 700 submerged wrecks, leaving behind their fascinating stories.
 Captain Matthew Flinders notably said he had never seen a ‘more fearful section of coastline’.

 Robe